 Location: Les Saintes

-The crew was awaken this morning to the sound of the anchor dropping and confused that their surroundings had changed since their night dive last night.
-The staff got an early start around 5am and shared cups of coffee and moved the boat around pain de sucre.
-After breakfast students learned about the different layers within earth and how they affect the bathymetry (underwater topography for all you landlubber non scientists ?) of the ocean floor.
+The crew was awakened this morning to the sound of the anchor dropping and confused that their surroundings had changed since their night dive last night.
+The staff got an early start around 5 am and shared cups of coffee and moved the boat around pain de sucre.
+After breakfast, students learned about the different layers within the earth and how they affect the bathymetry (underwater topography for all you landlubber non-scientists?) of the ocean floor.
 Research teams then donned their scuba gear and completed their project dives.
-One group consisting of Mollie, Brandon, Megan and Boots is diving to see what effect the boats that utilize moorings have on the corals beneath them.
-Specifically, they are researching different disease that are associated with humans, comparing them with other islands and the amount of annual use they receive.
-The other group, Shea, Jon, Sam, and Noah are interested in which reef fish prefer specific species of corals.
+One group consisting of Mollie, Brandon, Megan, and Boots is diving to see what effect the boats that utilize moorings have on the corals beneath them.
+Specifically, they are researching the different diseases that are associated with humans, comparing them with other islands, and the amount of annual use they receive.
+The other group, Shea, Jon, Sam, and Noah, are interested in which reef fish prefer specific species of corals.
 They are hoping to gain a better understanding of the behavior and specific habitat requirements for these fish.
 The crew then headed in town for a French lunch and stroll around the quiet European beach.
 Some homework and windsurfing ensued upon arrival back on Ocean Star.
-Dinner was particularly well cooked and everyone is in a great mood as we all gather around the cockpit for a movie night on the projector that Sam has organized for everyone.
-If you will excuse me now I need to begin my stretching in preparation for my mile race versus Boots (she runs marathons) tomorrow.
+Dinner was particularly well cooked, and everyone is in a great mood as we all gather around the cockpit for a movie night on the projector that Sam has organized for everyone.
+If you will excuse me now, I need to begin my stretching in preparation for my mile race versus Boots (she runs marathons) tomorrow.
 Time will tell if I am still in the same shape I think I am.
-I haven’t really ran since college!.
+I haven’t really run since college!.